Hi-Angel/notes-backup/purescript.md

 * React has special `CSS` type, whereas Halogen has just a string instead.
 * Halogen doesn't allow to execute `Effect` before rendering the initial state.
 So you have to jump through the hoops by assigning useless "initial state" which gets immediately replaced by the actual state in `handleAction`&co.
 In React you just execute what you need in `Component` and then pass it over to the lambda that will be creating the component.
 * React elements *(`JSX`es)* are `Monoid`, Halogen's aren't.
 This simplifies conditionally rendering elements: instead of doing a `[many, children] <> if a then [anotherElem] else []` you just write `[many, children, guard anotherElem]`, where `guard` is the Monoid's.
 Much shorter, right!
+* Halogen's "Ref"s require you to name them, whereas React's don't.
+So React refs can't collide, whereas in a big Halogen project you can come up with name that was already used.

 # Testing